Video introduction as suggested by the Stern School

 This course is highly relevant to if you are pursuing any career

 that requires you to understand or build models.
-Examples of such careers are investment banking, private equity, buy-side or sell-side research, credit research, corporate finance, management consulting, and valuation.
+Examples of such careers are investment banking, private equity, buy-side or sell-side research, credit research, corporate finance, and valuation.
 First year and second year students can both take this course.
 Those who took it in their first year have told me that this course gave them a significant competitive edge during their interviews and summer internships.

 If you are in the Langone section, please make sure that you can attend the last class because there will be a final exam in the last class.
 The exam cannot be rescheduled.